oliverfischer83/dkp/README.md

 - rules (copy from Excel Sheet)
 - how to install and configure Addon RCLootCouncil using screenshots

+# Refactor
+- load loot logs into DATABASE object at start up and work with objects (fixes development issues with local and remote repo)
+  - reload button? -> no restart debug session
+  - reload data objects on persist (update to github)
+- balance and loot-history should have an own data class
+- unify methods
+  - create_loot_log, update_loot_log, fix_loot_log

 ## Season management
 - button to add season and reloads data